-- include all required documents; - be successfully uploaded in EERE Exchange https://eere- Exchange.energy.gov, including clicking the "Submit" button; and - be submitted by the deadline stated in the FOA.
+- Include all required documents; - Be uploaded and submitted to EERE eXCHANGE https://eere-exchange.energy.gov, and - Be submitted by the deadline stated in the FOA.

-DOE will not review or consider submissions submitted through means other than EERE Exchange, submissions submitted after the applicable deadline, or incomplete submissions.
+EERE will not review or consider submissions submitted through means other than EERE eXCHANGE, submissions submitted after the applicable deadline, or incomplete submissions.

-Applicants are strongly encouraged to submit their Letters of Intent, Full Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Letter of Intent, Full Application, or Reply to Reviewer Comments.
-Once the Letter of Intent, Full Application, or Reply to Reviewer Comments is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
-If changes are made to any of these documents, the applicant must resubmit the Letter of Intent, Full Application, or Reply to Reviewer Comments before the applicable deadline.
-DOE will not extend the submission deadline for applicants that fail to submit required information by the applicable deadline due to server/connection congestion.
+Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours before the submission deadline), applicants should allow at least one hour to submit a Concept Paper or Full Application, or Reply to Reviewer Comments.
+Once the Concept Paper or Full Application or Reply to Reviewer Comments is submitted in EERE eXCHANGE, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made to any of these documents, the applicant must resubmit the Concept Paper or Full Application, or Reply to Reviewer Comments before the applicable deadline.
+EERE will not extend the submission deadline for applicants that fail to submit required information by the applicable deadline due to server/connection congestion.